tomisinteazer/image-resizer/README.md

 # image-resizer
-Image manipulation engine using gimp to bulk resize images
+Image manipulation engine using jimp to bulk resize images